[Mr Philip Hollobone in the Chair]

 I will make some progress.
 The PACE trial was used to inform NICE guidelines, which has meant that symptoms have been disregarded, and sufferers are considered to be attention-seeking hypochondriacs or even, in the case of some female patients, hysterical.
 Although in some ways the lack of belief has been the most difficult thing for sufferers and their families, the impact of the PACE trial and the resulting NICE guidelines is far further reaching.
 Many sufferers have reported major difficulties in accessing financial support.
 Employment and support allowance assessments do not consider the impact of exertion on a person’s ability to function on subsequent days, and personal independence payment assessments, which consider ME to be psychological following the PACE report, mean that sufferers struggle to access that entitlement and simply rely on family members.

 Conflicts of interest in the trial are also deeply worrying.
 The former chief medical adviser to the DWP sat on the trial’s steering committee, and ultimately the results of the trial have been used to penalise those with ME.
 When we consider the relationship between key PACE investigators and major health insurance companies such as Unum, the trial takes on a far more sinister slant.
-Sufferers have reported that their health insurance company would pay out only if they undertook a program of GET—an impossible task, as the insurance giants knew.
+Sufferers have reported that their health insurance company would pay out only if they undertook a programme of GET—an impossible task, as the insurance giants knew.

 It is not only adults who are affected.
 Children with the disease have been subject to care proceedings because of widespread misunderstanding among health workers.
 ME has been mistaken for school phobia, neglect or even abuse.